-Constructed in 1856, the Victorian Parliament House in Melbourne served as the meeting place of the Federal Parliament of Australia, during the period when Melbourne was the temporary national capital, and is listed on the Victorian Heritage Register.
+Constructed in 1856, and now listed in the Victorian Heritage Register, the Victorian Parliament House in Melbourne served as the meeting place of the Federal Parliament of Australia from 1901 through 1927, when Melbourne was the country's temporary national capital.

-The Parliament of Victoria were one of the first Victorian Government institutions to embark on security reviews following vehicle attacks in 2017-2018.
-Against a backdrop of similar terrorist attacks in other countries, the Department of Parliamentary Services decided to enhance security at the Parliament House through the deployment of vehicle barriers.
+The Parliament of Victoria was one of the first institutions in the state to perform security reviews following vehicular attacks on Australian citizens in 2017 and 2018.
+In the wake of similar terrorist attacks in other countries, the Department of Parliamentary Services sought to enhance security at the Parliament House by installing vehicle barriers outside the structure.

 We provided protective design services to FPPV Architecture and the Parliament of Victoria for deployment of the barriers..